List of Scrubs characters: Christopher Turk

-Perry Ulysses Cox
+Perry Cox

 John C. McGinley portrays Percival "Perry" Ulysses Cox, a senior attending physician at Sacred Heart, the hospital's residency director, and eventually chief of medicine in Season 8 ("My Cookie Pants").
 J.D. considers Cox his mentor despite the fact that Cox routinely criticizes and belittles him.
 Cox frequently suggests that this harsh treatment is intended as conditioning for the rigors of hospital life.

 Dr. Cox is sarcastic and bitter, with a quick, cruel wit, normally expressed through frequent and sometimes incredibly long rants in which he viciously attacks almost every character on the show.
 He is athletic, often found playing basketball in the hospital's parking lot with younger employees.
 In "My Friend the Doctor", he shows off by slam-dunking a basketball, but injures his back when he lands, a reminder that he is middle-aged.
 Out of vanity, he tries to disguise his injury.
 His parents were an absent or abusive mother and an alcoholic, abusive father, which may have sculpted his narcissistic personality and poor social skills.

 McGinley says in the Season 1 DVD bonus features that Dr. Cox's habit of touching his nose is a homage to Paul Newman's character in The Sting, although Cox also uses it as a sign of irritation on occasion, rather than just a sign that "it's going to be OK", as it was used in the film.
 Dr. Cox has also been compared to Gregory House (although Cox's character was created several years before House's) by Dr. Kelso, who says, "Oh Perry, you are so edgy and cantankerous, like House without the limp."
 This is further explored in "My House", during which Cox acquires a temporary limp.
 At the end of the episode, through a series of circumstances, Dr. Cox walks into a room where the other characters are sitting and, in a very House-esque way, gives them the answers to everything they have been trying to figure out in the episode.
+In the reboot series, Dr. Cox retires and appoints J.D. as his successor as chief of medicine.
+Months later he returns to the hospital and finds out that he has an autoimmune disease.